rprend/blog-ssr/src/content/posts/appliedSemiotics.md

 - Before the poll, prepend a statement.
 This is the consideration.
 - Run the model on the poll with the control consideration.
 Call this process P(c) where P is running the public poll input with c the consideration prepended.
 - Train a secondary model to 1.
 Generate a consideration c.
 2. Run P(c) for that consideration 3.
 Calculate loss from the target result (which we define as giving 5s to every question).
 4. Modify the consideration c according to that loss.
-- Finally, given a secondary model which generates a specific consideration for a s
+- The end result is a consideration generator.
+Given a public opinion poll, it finds the most salient consideration which, when prepended to the poll, affects the results.

 **Experiment 2: Personality Generator**